 12/22/2016: A concerned citizen filed a complaint with the TABC alleging that Addison Point sold or served alcohol to an intoxicated person.
 This kind of over-service is a serious matter and is one of the main reasons for the establishment of dram shop law.

 1/15/2015: A "Licensee/Permittee" (meaning a bar employee) reached out to the agency to report a Breach of the Peace on premises.
-Naturally the report doesn't specify what happened, but establishments are required by law to alert the TABC of breaches if they meet certain degrees of severity.
-For instance, if property was destroyed or a weapon was brandished during the incident, Addison Point would have been required to report the breach within five days.
+The report doesn't specify exactly what happened, but establishments are required by law to alert the TABC of breaches if they meet certain degrees of severity.
+For instance, if property was destroyed or a weapon brandished during the incident, Addison Point would have been required to report the breach within five days.
 If someone was seriously injured during the incident, the TABC requires the bar to alert them within 24 hours.

 8/10/2011: According to the complaint, a citizen called the TABC to report that Addison Point was permitting gambling on its premises.

 Illegal gambling is a subsection of a larger complaint category called "Place or Manner" that generally describes behavior the bar is not allowed to engage in.
 "Gambling" itself could be a number of things, from sports betting to a corner dice game to even a game of bingo.
-The TABC penalty schedule even includes a potential fine for even possessing gambling paraphernalia, though surely that means something more like a roulette table than it does a deck of cards.
+The TABC penalty schedule even includes a potential fine for possessing gambling paraphernalia, though surely that means something more like a roulette table than it does a deck of cards.

 Regardless of the specific nature of the gambling, a bar patron or visitor felt it was out of place enough to let the TABC know about it.
 Investigators looked into the complaint and eventually determined that the gambling in question was some sort of non-sanctioned bar promotion.
 A violation was noted on the case as "Place or Manner On Premises Promotions" and a written warning was issued to Addison Point.
 The case was then closed on 8/31/2011.